nonl4331/nonl4331.github.io/website/content/mandelbrotset/index.md

 This takes around 3 seconds with my 5950x and produces this image:
 ![first mandlebrot image](01.webp)

-The resulting image is rather underwelming to say the least, a lot of the interesting detail isn't there!
+The resulting image is rather underwelming to say the least.
+A lot of the interesting detail isn't there!
 This is due to our binary diverges/doesn't diverge approach.
 Before we improve on that aspect that let's speed up the render.

 ### Multithreading